-Portfolio Company Brief Description of Portfolio Company AAR Intermediate Holdings, LLC AAR Intermediate Holdings, LLC ("AAR") provides field support services to oil and gas independent producers, drilling companies and midstream companies in the Denver-Julesburg Basin, with headquarters in the heart of the Wattenberg region in Greeley, CO.
-AAR builds, repairs, modifies and maintains oil and gas production equipment, sites, wells and pipelines.
-Access Media Holdings, LLC Access Media Holdings, LLC (d/b/a Access Media 3, Inc.) headquartered in Oak Brook, IL, is a triple-play provider of digital satellite television, high speed internet and voice services to the residential multi-dwelling unit ("MDU") market in the United States.
-Accupac, Inc. Accupac, Inc., ("Accupac") headquartered in Mainland, PA, is a contract manufacturer and packager of liquids, lotions, gels, and creams selling to the over-the counter and prescription markets.
+AAR Intermediate Holdings, LLC ("AAR") provides field support services to oil and gas independent producers, drilling companies and midstream companies in the Denver-Julesburg Basin, with headquarters in the heart of the Wattenberg play in Greeley, CO.
+AAR builds, repairs, modifies and maintains oil and gas production equipment, sites, well and pipelines.
+Access Media Holdings, LLC (d/b/a "Access Media 3, Inc.", or "Access Media") headquartered in Oak Brook, IL, is a triple-play provider of digital satellite television, high speed internet and voice services to the residential multi-dwelling unit ("MDU") market in the United States.
+Access Media provides services to residential MDUs in 20 different markets across the United States via single-play, double-play and triple-play service options.
+Accupac, Inc., ("Accupac") headquartered in Mainland, PA, is a contract manufacturer and packager of liquids, lotions, gels, and creams selling to the over-the counter and prescription markets.
 Founded in 1974, Accupac focuses on and has differentiated capabilities in three attractive verticals of the contract manufacturing space including Topical, Oral Care and Specialty Application.
 Accupac's capabilities are suited for a wide variety of products and the Accupac's solutions span the breadth of the supply chain including sourcing and procurement, manufacturing and packaging, and finished product distribution.
-Advanced Diagnostic Holdings, LLC Advanced Diagnostic Holdings, LLC, founded in 2003 and headquartered in Tampa, FL, is a provider of specialty neuro and musculoskeletal diagnostic imaging services to physicians and chiropractors.
-Albertville Quality Foods, Inc. Albertville Quality Foods, Inc. ("AQF") which is headquartered in Albertville, AL is a company which "further processes" and distributes value-added, partially cooked meat products from two facilities located in Albertville, AL and one pork processing facility located in Pontotoc, MS. "Further processing" involves sourcing meats from a variety of suppliers which are then hand-cut, tumbled, massaged, marinated or breaded to meet retail customers' exact recipe specifications for size, texture, appearance, and flavor profile.
-AQF primarily produces breaded chicken products including tenders, breasts and bites for long-standing customer contracts Autosplice, Inc. with national chains, foodservice distributors and retail establishments.
-Autosplice, Inc. ("Autosplice"), founded in 1954 and headquartered in San Diego, CA, is a global supplier of highly engineered, mission-critical electrical interconnectors to OEMs and Tier 1 suppliers.
-Autosplice serves a wide variety of end-markets, providing the automotive, industrial, telecommunications, medical, transportation, consumer, and other applications.
-Backcountry.com, LLC Backcountry.com, LLC founded in 1996 in Park City, UT, is an online specialty retailer for outdoor adventure, cycling, motorcycle and action sports gear and clothing.
-Be Green Packaging, LLC Founded in 2007 and headquartered in Thousand Oaks, CA, Be Green Packaging, LLC designs and manufactures sustainable, tree-free, molded goods end markets.